olefredrik/FoundationPress/README.md

 ### JavaScript Compilation

-All JavaScript files in the `src/assets/js` folder, along ith Foundation and its dependencies, are bundled into one file called `app.js`.
+All JavaScript files, including Foundation's modules, are imported through the `src/assets/js/app.js` file.
 The files are imported using module dependency with [webpack](https://webpack.js.org/) as the module bundler.

 If you're unfamiliar with modules and module bundling, check out [this resource for node style require/exports](http://openmymind.net/2012/2/3/Node-Require-and-Exports/) and [this resource to understand ES6 modules](http://exploringjs.com/es6/ch_modules.html).

 Foundation modules are loaded in the `src/assets/js/app.js` file.
 By default all components are loaded.
 You can also pick and choose which modules to include.
 Just follow the instructions in the file.

+If you need to output additional JavaScript files separate from `app.js`, do the following:
+* Create new `custom.js` file in `src/assets/js/`.
+If you will be using jQuery, add `import $ from 'jquery';` at the top of the file.
+* In `config.yml`, add `src/assets/js/custom.js` to `PATHS.entries`.
+* Build (`npm start`)
+* You will now have a `custom.js` file outputted to the `dist/assets/js/` directory.

 ## Demo